English Civil War: Personal rule

 Charles avoided calling a Parliament for the next decade, a period known as the "personal rule of Charles I", or by its critics as the "Eleven Years' Tyranny".
 During this period, Charles's policies were determined by his lack of money.
 First and foremost, to avoid Parliament, the King needed to avoid war.
 Charles made peace with France and Spain, effectively ending England's involvement in the Thirty Years' War.
 However, that in itself was far from enough to balance the Crown's finances.

 Unable to raise revenue without Parliament and unwilling to convene it, Charles resorted to other means.
 One was to revive conventions, often outdated.
 For example, a failure to attend and receive knighthood at Charles's coronation became a finable offence with the fine paid to the Crown.
 The King also tried to raise revenue through ship money, demanding in 1634–1636 that the inland English counties pay a tax for the Royal Navy to counter the threat of privateers and pirates in the English Channel.
 Established law supported the policy of coastal counties and inland ports such as London paying ship money in times of need, but it had not been applied to inland counties before.

 Authorities had ignored it for centuries, and many saw it as yet another extra-Parliamentary, illegal tax, which prompted some prominent men to refuse to pay it.
-Charles issued a writ against John Hampden for his failure to pay, and although five judges including Sir George Croke supported Hampden, seven judges found in favour of the King in 1638.
+Charles issued a writ against John Hampden for his failure to pay, and although five judges including George Croke supported Hampden, seven judges found in favour of the King in 1638.
 The fines imposed on people who refused to pay ship money and standing out against its illegality aroused widespread indignation.

 During his "Personal Rule", Charles aroused most antagonism through his religious measures.
 He believed in High Anglicanism, a sacramental version of the Church of England, theologically based upon Arminianism, a creed shared with his main political adviser, Archbishop William Laud.
 In 1633, Charles appointed Laud Archbishop of Canterbury and started making the Church more ceremonial, replacing the wooden communion tables with stone altars.
 Puritans accused Laud of reintroducing Catholicism, and when they complained he had them arrested.
 In 1637, John Bastwick, Henry Burton, and William Prynne had their ears cut off for writing pamphlets attacking Laud's views – a rare penalty for gentlemen, and one that aroused anger.
 Moreover, the Church authorities revived statutes from the time of Elizabeth I about church attendance and fined Puritans for not attending Anglican services.